 - Note: Eviction moratorium is not limited to tenants affected by COVID-19, but appears to apply to all tenants regardless of their situation.
 Eviction moratorium lasts 120 days while the mortgage forbearance only lasts 90 days.

-Hap Burke, Jennifer Price, Sarah Rowan and Spenser Owens are attorneys in Thompson Coburn’s Real Estate practice group.
+Hap Burke, Jennifer Price, and Sarah Rowan are attorneys in Thompson Coburn’s Real Estate practice group.

 Click here to subscribe to News & Insights from Thompson Coburn related to our practices as well as the latest on COVID-19 issues.